theopin/tp/docs/UserGuide.md

 >Format: `/add /n <CHEATSHEET_NAME> /s <SUBJECT>` <br>
 >Flag optionality: `/n` (required)`/s` (optional)
 >
-For the more advanced users, you can also add cheatsheets using the advanced command.
+For the more experienced users, you can also add cheatsheets using the advanced mode.
 A cheatsheet is first constructed with the name `CHEATSHEET_NAME` and subject `SUBJECT`.
 The Editor will then pop up for you to enter the description of the cheatsheet.

 If a non-empty description is saved, the cheatsheet is added to the List and stored to the */data* folder in the jar file directory.
 The expected outcome should be similar to below.